A Place For Makers

 Lost Wax Casting 1

-For beginning students, discover lost wax casting!
-Turn wax forms into metal elements, all perfect for jewelry.
+Experience the ancient art of lost wax casting!
+Learn the fundamentals of turning wax into metal elements, perfect for jewelry.
 Experience wax carving and sculpting techniques and turn your creations into bronze or sterling silver.
-Demystify lost wax casting and feel empowered to create unique metal jewelry!
-Start your journey into this fascinating craft.
-No class on July 2.
+Demystify lost wax casting and empower you to create unique metal jewelry!
+Join us and start your journey into this fascinating craft.
 Instructor: Winona Hwang

 Register Here or scroll below